Logan-Bonnesen/README-Generator/README.md

 ## Questions
-For any questions you can reach me at my email: logan@logan.org or find me on GitHub: Logan-B@github.com
+For any questions you can reach me at my email: logan@logan.org or find me on GitHub: Logan-B